AlexBoa45/Crazy_Link/README.md

 - **ttkbootstrap 1.10.1**: Additional package of style for tkinter library.

 - **tkinter**: Already included with python.
-GUI library used for demonstrators.
+GUI library used for demos.

 - **customtkinter 5.2.2**: This library has been used to improve visual quality of the principal GUI library tkinter.